OpenTechSchool/python-beginners/en/_sources/simple_drawing.txt

 Exercise
 --------

-Can you draw a (non-square) rectangle too?
+Can you draw a rectangle too?

 .. image:: /images/rectangle.png